 - i.
 The development approval requires the construction of non-trunk infrastructure; - ii.
 The construction has not commenced; - iii.
-All the conversion criteria in Section 19 of the Resolution have been met. - iv.
-The infrastructure must meet the DSS (ICR Schedule 5) and the definition of trunk infrastructure (ICR Table 3). - v.
+All the conversion criteria in Section 19 of the Resolution have been met; - iv.
+The infrastructure must meet the DSS and the definition of trunk infrastructure as defined in the Priority Infrastructure Plan); and - v.
 The process in the Act (sections 658 to 662) is followed.